Bfgeshka/awesome-c/README.md

 * [brenns10/lsh](https://github.com/brenns10/lsh) - Simple shell implementation.
 Tutorial here ->
 * [brho/plan9](https://github.com/brho/plan9) - UC Berkeley release of Plan 9 under the GPLv2
 * [caisah/Sedgewick-algorithms-in-c-exercises-and-examples](https://github.com/caisah/Sedgewick-algorithms-in-c-exercises-and-examples) - Examples and exercises from Algorithms in C, Parts 1-4: Fundamentals, Data Structures, Sorting, Searching by Robert Sedgewick book
+* [carld/micro-lisp](https://github.com/carld/micro-lisp) - 🎄A very small Lisp programming language 😀that used to be under 200 lines of C🎄
+* [ccpalettes/the-c-programming-language-second-edition-solutions](https://github.com/ccpalettes/the-c-programming-language-second-edition-solutions) - Solutions for all exercises in the book "The C Programming Language - Second Edition"(referred to as K&R, after its authors' initials) by Brian W. Kernighan and Dennis M. Ritchie.
+* [chelyaev/ffmpeg-tutorial](https://github.com/chelyaev/ffmpeg-tutorial) - A set of tutorials that demonstrates how to write a video player based on FFmpeg

 #### Courses ####
 * [AC-2015-Sem2/DSA-lab](https://github.com/AC-2015-Sem2/DSA-lab) - Data Structures and Algorithms lab repository